-St. Maur, a disciple of St-Benedict of Nursia, founded St Maur de Glanfeuil Abbey was founded in the 6th century.
+St. Maur, a disciple of St-Benedict of Nursia, founded St Maur de Glanfeuil Abbey in the 6th century.

 He chose the site of an ancient Roman villa and its temple which stood on the river bank, in a small forest of oak trees.

 The name Glanfeuil indeed originates from the words gland meaning acorn and feuil meaning leaf.